sailfishos-sony-tama/main/flashing.md

 For flashing, you will need software binaries (`SW_binaries_for_Xperia_Android_10.0.7.1_r1_v12a_tama.zip`).
 Get them from https://developer.sony.com/file/download/software-binaries-for-aosp-android-10-0-kernel-4-14-tama .
-Unzip the file, it would contain `SW_binaries_for_Xperia_Android_9.0_2.3.2_v9_tama.img`.
+Unzip the file, it would contain `SW_binaries_for_Xperia_Android_10.0.7.1_r1_v12a_tama.img`.

 ### vbmeta image

-Get `vbmeta.zip` file from the first release assets at https://github.com/sailfishos-sony-tama/main/releases/tag/3.2.0.12-alpha1 .
+Get `vbmeta.zip` file from 4.1.0.24 release assets at https://github.com/sailfishos-sony-tama/main/releases/tag/4.1.0.24-beta .
 Uncompress the file, it will contain single `vbmeta.img`

 ### Sailfish release